ShuaihuaLu/PVK_Passivation_ML/README.md

 # PVK_Passivation_ML
 Activate Learning Application to PVK Passivation Molecule Design

-# NGBoost Regression for Property Prediction (Section A)
+# NGBoost Regression for Property Prediction (Section B)

 A complete pipeline to train an NGBoost regressor for workfunction and formation energy prediction with Bayesian hyperparameter optimization, evaluation, visualization, SHAP-based feature importance, and saving model outputs.